paolonappi/pn-docker-spring-aks-exercise-it-academy/README.md

 Exercise goals

-Distribute a docker image on an Azure registry
+Distribute a Docker image on an Azure registry

 Deploy workloads and services on a Kubernetes cluster